nik299/nlp/code/assign1/README.md

 ## usage of pickle

-pickle package is used to speedup the building of tf-idf scores for all documents after 2nd run so,after running main.py for first time 2 files will be created at running location named 'vocab_list.txt' and 'index_df.txt'
+pickle package is used to speedup the building of tf-idf scores for all documents after 2nd run so,after running main.py for first time a directory named cache will be prepared.

 ## usage of tqdm and console output